openresty/stapxx/README.markdown

 ngx-ssl-session-ticket-keys
 ----------

 Dumping ssl session ticket keys of a nginx worker.
+It will exit on the first time it captures the ticket keys.
+It can be utilized as a cron job to monitor if session ticket rotation actually happends.

 ```bash
 # making the ./stap++ tool visible in PATH: